Mechouia salad

 Mechouia salad (سلاطة مشوية, "grilled salad") is a Tunisian salad.
-A very popular first course dish from Tunisia, a country in North Africa that appreciates spiciness, it is especially consumed in the summer, and is a grilled vegetable, tomatoes, peppers, onions and garlic salad, that may also contain eggplant.
-They are grilled in the oven or on the stove and then ground together, spiced, and then tuna and olive oil are added, and sometimes boiled eggs are placed for decoration.
+A very popular first course dish from Tunisia, a country in North Africa that appreciates spiciness, it is especially consumed in the summer.
+The base is typically made of grilled vegetable, tomatoes, peppers, onions and garlic, and sometimes eggplant.
+These are grilled in the oven or on the stove, ground together, spiced, and then combined with tuna and olive oil.
+Boiled eggs are often placed on top for decoration.